 The lower regions of the Everest region welcome people in winter as well.
 You can also enjoy snowy treks like Kalinchowk Trek, Poon Hill Trek, Nagarkot Trek, and many more.
 The scenery you get when trekking in winter is simply breathtaking.
 Short treks around Kathmandu and Pokhara are also some popular options during the winter season.

 Things to look out for

-Higher altitude regions are not an ideal trekking destination during winter, so it is better to avoid traveling to higher altitudes.
-The residents also travel to the warmer regions in the adverse conditions, so it may be hard to find proper accommodations.
+Higher altitude regions are not ideal trekking destinations during winter, so it is better to avoid traveling to higher altitudes.
+The residents also travel to warmer regions in adverse conditions, so it may be hard to find proper accommodations.

-Snowstorms and avalanches are a common occurrence in the high altitudes, so it is perilous during winter.
+Snowstorms and avalanches are a common occurrence in high altitudes, so it is perilous during winter.
 The temperature is also generally below 0 degrees Celsius.
-Flight cancelations and delays are a common occurrence due to adverse weather conditions.
+Flight cancelations and delays are common occurrences due to adverse weather conditions.
 Make sure to gauze the weather beforehand while traveling.
 Also, remember to cover yourself with warm jackets while traveling to protect yourself from the cold.